Article I: Responsibilities of the Senate

-There shall be three standing committees of the Senate.
-Each committee shall consist of at least three Senators chosen at the semester budget meeting.
-The committees shall be the Student Relations Committee, Student Publications Committee and Education Committee.
+There shall be three committees of the Senate: the Student Relations Committee, the Publications Committee, and the Education Committee.

-The Publications Committee shall be responsible for the overseeing production of ASRMC sponsored publications.
-The committee will include the Publications Advisor and the Editor(s) of the Yearbook, Newspaper and Literary Magazine.
+- B: Publications Committee: The Publications Committee shall be responsible for overseeing the production of all ASRMC sponsored publications.
+The Publications Committee will serve as a liaison between the Senate and any student publications.

-The Education Committee shall be the liaison to both faculty and administration.
-The Education Committee will oversee the continuation of both Academic Forum and Student Leadership Program.
-The Educational Committee will address all grievances and complaints dealing with the educational opportunities at Rocky Mountain College.
+- C: Education Committee: The Education Committee shall serve as the liaison between the faculty and academic administration.
+The Education Committee will address all grievances and complaints dealing with the educational opportunities at RMC.

-Each committee shall make progress reports of all areas of responsibility.
-Further, members of each committee shall be expected to actively participate in program development, production and evaluation.
+Additional Responsibilities: Members of the Senate shall be expected to actively participate in program development, production, and evaluation.

 Article II: ASRMC President